 Part of the wonder, and the challenge, of swimming in the wild is encountering the changing faces of the weather and knowing how to deal with its different moods.
 When the water is whipped into crests that break against your head and the wind rips at your cheekbones, it can feel exhilarating – if you know how to deal with it.
-With the OSS Dart 10K and the Hurly Burly ahead of us, knowing how to swim as efficiently as possible in these conditions is vital.
-Dan Bullock, from Swim for Tri, has shared some invaluable advice with us ahead of these two exciting events.
+Whether facing chop and wind in open sea, in lakes, or in swims such as the OSS Dart 10K and the Hurly Burly , knowing how to swim as efficiently as possible in these conditions is vital.
+Dan Bullock, from Swim for Tri, shares his technique tips.

 All variations of chop or wind will affect your swimming, either positively or negatively.
 How best to deal with chop?

 Going out in different weathers and learning to read and adapt to conditions will help you make the best of your time in the water.